-The Adelaide Festival Centre aims to make your visit as pleasurable as possible and offers a myriad of ways to help if assistance is required.
+Adelaide Festival Centre aims to make your visit as pleasurable as possible and offers ways to help if assistance is required.

-When booking please make the BASS operator aware of your access requirements so that the operator can provide you with best possible seats available.
+When booking, please make the BASS operator aware of your access requirements so they can provide you with best possible seats available.

 To obtain a Disability Car Park you must display a Disability Parking Permit in the window of your vehicle.
-The Adelaide Festival Centre car park has 9 disability spaces that can be pre-booked through BASS on 131 246 or at one of the BASS Outlets.
+Adelaide Festival Centre has disability spaces that can be pre-booked through BASS on 131 246.
 Bookings must be made no later than 12pm the day before the park is required.

 Download Overture Program application

-The Festival Theatre and Dunstan Playhouse have a hearing loop facility, limited to particular seats in the venues.
+The Dunstan Playhouse has a hearing loop facility, limited to particular seats in the venues.
 If this is required, please mention it to your BASS operator at the time of booking.

 Transmitter packs are available on a first come first served basis.
-Patrons should arrive at least half an hour before the performance to collect their pack from the Information Desk in the Drama Centre or Concierge Desk in the Festival Theatre Foyer.
+Patrons should arrive at least half an hour before the performance to collect their pack from the BASS Counter in the Dunston Playhouse Foyer.
 Patrons will be required to leave a driver's licence or some form of photo ID as a deposit until the pack is returned.

 This is made possible due to generous donations given to the Adelaide Festival Centre Foundation.